-Closing Dividend
+Pre-Closing Dividend

-MedEquities will declare the closing dividend in the amount of \$0.21 per share payable to the holders of MedEquities common stock as to the closing date of the merger.
-To the extent Omega and MedEquities determine that MedEquities is the source of the funds used to pay the closing dividend and that the pre-closing dividend properly may be claimed by MedEquities as a dividend, in whole or in part, deductible against REIT taxable income, then MedEquities and Omega intend to take the position that the closing dividend is not taxable as part of the merger consideration.
-In that case, Omega, as the successor to MedEquities, intends to file information returns reporting the amount of the closing dividend to both U.S. holders and non-U.S. holders as REIT dividend income by MedEquities, to the extent of MedEquities' earnings and profits, and subject any such amounts to any applicable withholding that may be required.
-To the extent that the conditional cash merger consideration, the tax consequences of which have been previously described.
+The merger agreement provides that MedEquities will declare the pre-closing dividend in the amount of \$0.21 per share payable to the holders of record of MedEquities common stock as of the end of trading on the NYSE on the trading day immediately prior to the closing date of the merger.
+To the extent Omega and MedEquities determine that MedEquities is the source of the funds used to pay the pre-closing dividend and that the pre-closing dividend properly may be claimed by MedEquities as a dividend, in whole or in part, deductible against REIT taxable income, then MedEquities and Omega intend to take the position that the pre-closing dividend is not taxable as part of the merger consideration.
+In that case, Omega, as the successor to MedEquities, intends to file information returns reporting the amount of the pre-closing dividend to both U.S. holders and profits, and subject any such amounts to any applicable withholding that may be required.
+To the extent that the conditions described above do not exist, Omega and MedEquities intend to treat the pre-closing dividend as additional cash merger consideration, the tax consequences of which have been previously described.